Showmax/env/README.md

   applies to the back-slash itself: `\\`.
 Generally, all characters prefixed by back-slash are expanded to the respective character after the back-slash.
-* A double-quotes are also reserved for special use.
-All commas inside double quotes are escaped automatically.
-If one needs a double-quote to be present in a slice item, it must be **always** escaped by back-slash like
+* Double-quotes are also reserved for special use.
+Commas in double-quoted fields have no special meaning.
+If one needs a double-quote to be present in a slice item, it must be **always** escaped by back-slash like this:
-  this: `\"`.
+  `\"`.
-* All leading and trailing spaces at the item boundaries (before and after comma) are ignored.
+* All leading and trailing spaces at the item boundaries (before and after comma and also at the beginning and the end of the string) are ignored.
   Spaces inside double-quotes are never ignored.

 ### Parsing maps